Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Introduction

-In this article we also argue that the SCN-induced transition resembles the finite-temperature glass transition \cite{bib:jamming}, though many differences are also evident.
-Thus, let us recall some basic properties of vitrification for the sake of further comparison.
-Glasses are disordered systems, with liquid-like structure, but with extremely slow molecular dynamics \cite{bib:rev1, bib:rev2}.
-The transition between the low and high viscosity, without ordering in the structure, is the landmark of vitrification \cite{bib:rev1, bib:rev2, bib:pusey}.
-This rise can be as high as $10^{14}$ in molecular glasses \cite{bib:rev1, bib:rev2} and $10^4$ in colloidal glasses \cite{bib:rev1, bib:rev2, bib:pusey, bib:phi,bib:likos_diff}, though the exact values depend on e.g. the pace of cooling \cite{bib:ritland,bib:bartenev}.
-Thus, glasses are seen as the inherently out-of-equilibrium materials \cite{bib:non_eq}.
-On the microscopic level, the glassy systems are characterized by the dynamic heterogeneity, i.e. the coexistence of domains with significantly different mobility \cite{bib:rev1, bib:rev2}.
-This manifests in the intermittent diffusion \cite{bib:subdiff1,bib:subdiff2}, correlated displacement of particles \cite{bib:doliwa, bib:weeks, bib:dim}, presence of mobility clusters \cite{bib:cluster} and cooperative rearrangement \cite{bib:coop}.
-The dynamics within these domains is very strongly spatially correlated \cite{bib:weeks,bib:donth,bib:nature}.
-The main theoretical insight into glass transition has been provided by the mode coupling theory (MCT) \cite{bib:rev1,bib:mct, bib:rfot} and the theory of multi-point correlation functions \cite{bib:4point}.
-The former is especially successful in predicting from the first principles the two-step relaxation in the dynamic density correlation function \cite{bib:mct,bib:relax,bib:aging}.
-The latter has provided an insight into the cooperative nature of glass transition.
-However, the exactly solvable models of glass transition are very scarce \cite{bib:spin, bib:hs1, bib:hs2, bib:leutheusser}.
-There are also several major problems that lack definite answers.
-One issue is that the order parameter for this transition and even its very existence are still under debate \cite{bib:rev1}.
-Another problem is the divergent length-scale at the transition point, i.e. while it is postulated by MCT \cite{bib:rfot} and the affine transformation theory \cite{bib:mosayebi}, it has not been observed directly and its necessity is also contested \cite{bib:wyart}.
-In the context of dynamic heterogeneity it is not clear whether the domains of correlated motion are the \emph{cause} or the \emph{effect} of high viscosity.
-Finally, the minimal model of glass transition has not been identified.
+Let us begin by recalling the general phenomenology of colloidal glasses, as their general properties apply to binary mixtures as well.
+Glasses are disordered systems with extremely slow molecular dynamics \cite{bib:rev1, bib:rev2}.
+As the packing fraction of particles increases above the critical value for crystallization (0.494 for the mono-disperse hard spheres \cite{bib:rev1}), the system enters the supercooled state in which its viscosity grows by 3-4 orders of magnitude\cite{bib:rev1, bib:rev2, bib:pusey, bib:phi,bib:likos_diff}.
+Eventually, at a packing fraction of $\simeq 0.58-0.62$, the system becomes a glass, the relaxation times become virtually infinite and equilibration is no longer possible\cite{bib:mass_sims}.
+The exact critical values for this transition depends on the type of the system, but also on the experimental protocol \cite{bib:ritland,bib:bartenev}.
+Thus, glasses are seen as an inherently out-of-equilibrium state of matter\cite{bib:non_eq}.
+Remarkably, the polydispersity of particles significantly facilitates the process of vitrification\cite{bib:rev2}.
+Glasses are also characterized by dynamic heterogeneity, i.e. the coexistence of domains with significantly different mobility \cite{bib:rev1, bib:rev2}.
+This manifests in intermittent diffusion \cite{bib:subdiff1,bib:subdiff2}, the correlated displacement of particles \cite{bib:doliwa, bib:weeks, bib:dim}, the presence of mobility clusters \cite{bib:cluster} and cooperative rearrangement \cite{bib:coop}.
+The dynamics within these domains is very strongly spatially correlated, usually involving $\simeq$10-20 neighbouring particles \cite{bib:weeks,bib:donth,bib:nature}, in contrast to only $\simeq$6 in the liquid phase.
+There are numerous theories approaching the glass transition, but the main insights have been provided by mode coupling theory (MCT) \cite{bib:rev1,bib:mct, bib:rfot} and the theory of multi-point correlation functions \cite{bib:4point}.
+The former is especially successful in predicting the two-step relaxation in the dynamic density correlation function \cite{bib:mct,bib:relax,bib:aging} from first principles.
+However, exactly solvable models of the glass transition are very scarce \cite{bib:spin, bib:hs1, bib:hs2, bib:leutheusser} and a few fundamental questions still lack a definite answer.
+One open issue is the existence and nature of the order parameter for this transition\cite{bib:rev1}.
+Another problem is the existence of a divergent length-scale accompanying the transition, i.e. while it is postulated by MCT \cite{bib:rfot} and the affine transformation theory \cite{bib:mosayebi}, it has not been observed directly and its necessity is also contested \cite{bib:wyart}.
+Finally, the relation between the dynamic heterogeneity and the high viscosity is also not fully understood.